 Product Launch Events

-Purpose: Product launch events can include internal product launch meetings to inform all employees across the company about any upcoming products to full-blown product launch parties to create a buzz surrounding the product's release among customers and the media.
-Product launch events are most common for business to consumer (B2C) companies.
+Purpose: Product launch events can include internal meetings to inform all employees across the company about any upcoming products to full-blown launch parties that create a buzz surrounding the product's release among customers and the media.
+Product launch events are most common for business-to-consumer (B2C) companies.

-Description: Product launch events are generally meant to generate media coverage and industry buzz prior to a product's release.
-The launch event may include a flashy introduction to the product along with an address from the companies most important executives.
-Large product launches also tend to be very much a big party with well-known guests, dinner, and entertainment depending on the industry.
+Description: Launch events are meant to generate media coverage and industry buzz prior to a product release.
+The event may include a flashy introduction to the product along with an address from the company's most important executives.
+Large product launches also tend to feel more like big parties, with well-known guests, dinner, and entertainment, depending on the industry.
 Apple and Tesla are two companies that have perfected the model.

 Board Meetings and Shareholder Meetings

-Purpose: Board meetings and shareholder meeting both server extremely important purposes for both private and public companies.
+Purpose: Board meetings and shareholder meetings both serve important purposes.
 Board meetings serve as an opportunity for board members to meet to review business performance and meet with company executives to make important decisions.
 Shareholder meetings, on the other hand, provide companies the opportunity to share recent performance, targets, future goals, and business strategies with its shareholders.
 Shareholder meetings also relay the opinions of the public.